LoginRadius/docs/content/guide/emailpassword-login/index.md

 * **Forgot Password Email**: The Forgot Password Email is sent to your consumer when they request to reset their password.
 This email contains a link that will need to be clicked to reset their password.

-### Step 4

-With an email template type selected, you can perform the following actions:
+4. With an email template type selected, you can perform the following actions:

 * Edit template content.
 * Reset the template to its default content.